seanhellier/burger/README.md

 ## Overview

-This app uses javascript,handlebars and mySQL to create an app that allows users to create burgers and then "devour" them by clickin a button to move the selected burger to the other side of the page.
+This app uses node, javascript, express, handlebars and mySQL to create an app that allows users to create burgers and then "devour" them by clickin a button to move the selected burger to the other side of the page.

 mySQL database schema
   * burger